 - (b) a document in the possession, or under the control, of an officer of the agency in the officer’s official capacity.

-Control refers to a situation where a document is not in the actual physical possession of the agency, but the agency has the legal right to determine what happens with the document.
-This definition includes documents held outside the agency, for example, at an officer’s home, or those which are stored at Queensland State Archives.
+A document is an agency's control if the agency has the legal right to determine what happens to the document.
+This includes documents held outside the agency, for example, at an officer’s home, in offsite storage or with a cloud service provider.